Digital Technologies, Communication and Education MA

 - part-time study at a distance, by e-learning over two or three years.

 All three modes start in September each year.
-The deadline for applications is 31st August 2014; later applications are considered at our discretion.
+The deadline for applications is 31st August 2016; later applications are considered at our discretion.
+Please note that we receive a very high number of applications so the course may be closed to new applications before the final deadline given.

 - MA (full-time)